Add a pond or rain garden

 Ponds and other wetlands can also help mitigate the impact of extreme weather events due to climate change.
 They store excess rainwater, reducing the risk of flooding during heavy rains.
 During dry periods, the stored water gradually releases, maintaining water availability for surrounding plants and wildlife.

-Pond dipping is fun, allows young people to explore life cycles and habitats, and time spent near water has been shown to reduce stress levels and promote mental wellbeing.
+Pond dipping is fun, allows young people to explore life cycles and habitats, and the wider area around a pond is great for finding wildlife such as insects and other invertebrates.
+Time spent near water has been shown to reduce stress levels and promote mental wellbeing - why not create a calming environment that can help young people with self-regulation.
 As long as safety and environmental sustainability are planned in from the start, they are a great addition to any site.

 Common questions